boazbk/crypto/lec_03_pseudorandom-generators.md

 ### Attempt 1: The linear checksum / linear feedback shift register (LFSR)

 LFSR can be thought of as the "mother" (or maybe more like the sick great-uncle) of all psuedorandom generators.
-One of the simplest ways to generate a “randomish” digit from an $n$ digit number is to use a *checksum* - some linear combination of the digits, as is the *cyclic redundancy check* or CRC.^[CRC are often used to generate a "control digit" to detect mistypes of credit card or social security card number.
+One of the simplest ways to generate a "randomish" extra digit given an $n$ digit number is to use a *checksum* - some linear combination of the digits, with a canonical example being the [cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) or CRC.^[CRC are often used to generate a "control digit" to detect mistypes of credit card or social security card number.
 This has very different goals than its use for pseudorandom generators, though there are some common intuitions behind the two usages.]
 This motivates the notion of a *linear feedback shift register generator* (LFSR): if the current state is $s\in\{0,1\}^n$ then the output is $f(s)$ where $f$ is a linear function (modulo 2) and the new state is obtained by right shifting the previous state and putting $f(s)$ at the leftmost location.
 That is, $s'_1 = f(s)$ and $s'_i = s_{i-1}$ for $i\in\{2,\ldots,n\}$.